ericaxu/kill-testlog/README.md

 Change the string `regexp` to clean logs for other languages.

 ###Making it faster
-Save the provided `log.sublime-snippet` to `<Sublime folder>/Packages/JavaScript`, enable the plugin, and then add the following entry to your user key binding:
+Save the provided `log.sublime-snippet` to `<Sublime folder>/Packages/JavaScript`, enable the plugin, and then add the following entry to your user key binding: (substitute with your preferred key binding)
 ```
 {
   "keys": ["alt+c"],